yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 This PR fixes the sand and shadow graphical issues in `The Legend of Zelda: Skyward Sword`, and also those observed in the shadows of `Xenoblade Chronicles 2`.

 {{< single-title-imgs-compare
-	"When you invert the polarity on your HDR display (Xenoblade Chronicles 2)" "./xc2bug.png"
+	"When you invert the polarity of your HDR display (Xenoblade Chronicles 2)" "./xc2bug.png"
 	"./xc2fix.png"
 >}}

-epicboy took a look at the issues that affected games who made heavy use of sparse GPU memory, and [made the changes necessary](https://github.com/yuzu-emu/yuzu/pull/7658) to mitigate the problem.
+epicboy took a look at the issues that affected games that made heavy use of sparse GPU memory, and [made the changes necessary](https://github.com/yuzu-emu/yuzu/pull/7658) to mitigate the problem.

 Sparse memory is a technique to store data non-contiguously, which is a fancy way to say that data is broken down to small blocks and only the relevant bits are loaded